-How do you propose to maximise your returns from your AdWords campaigns if you are not continuously monitoring the performance?
-How can you optimise your spends and ensure higher clicks?
+How do you propose to maximize your returns from your AdWords campaigns if you are not continuously monitoring the performance?
+How can you optimize your spends and ensure higher clicks?
 Short answer - You can’t!

-Fix : Your AdWords account can be linked to the Google Analytics profile which then allows the account to collect more data to decide which terms keywords are high performing and which ones needs a relook.
-A keyword maybe be seen to have a good CTR, but GA gives an indepth look at which terms have a higher bounce rate or are not converting.
-This is a great way to optimise your account.
+Fix: Your AdWords account can be linked to the Google Analytics profile which then allows the account to collect more data to decide which terms keywords are high performing and which ones need a relook.
+A keyword maybe is seen to have a good CTR, but GA gives an in-depth look at which terms have a higher bounce rate or are not converting.
+This is a great way to optimize your account.

 Mistake 7: Ad group having too many Keywords